Shalivahana: Chola Purva Patayam

 The Chola Purva Patayam ("Ancient Chola Record"), a Tamil language manuscript of uncertain date, contains the following legend about Shalivahana (also known as Bhoja in this story):

 Shalivahana was born in Ayodhya, in a potter's house, by the grace of Shesha.
 When he grew up, he became a king and defeated Vikramaditya, marking the beginning of the Shalivahana calendar era.
 Shalivahana was an alien Nastika Shramana (possibly a Jain), and persecuted all those who refused to convert to his faith.
 He revoked all the privileges that the Hindus had received from Vikramaditya.
 The non-Shramana ascetics started retiring to wilderness, and prayed to Shiva and Vishnu to stop the new king's atrocities.

 Shiva then appealed to the Para Brahman (the supreme being) to be allowed to start a rain of fire in Shalivahana's kingdom.
 Shesha appeared in Shalivahana's dream and warned him about the upcoming disaster.
 Shalivahana asked his people to build stone houses or hide in the river (Kaveri) to escape the rain of fire.
 When Shiva opened his third eye and started raining fire, the people survived thanks to Shalivahana's advice.
 Shiva then sent down a rain of mud.
 Those hiding in the stone houses suffocated to death, as the mud blocked the openings.
 Those hiding in the rivers, including Shalivahana and his army, survived.

 To destroy Shalivahana, Shiva now created the Three Crowned Kings: Vira Cholan, Ula Cheran, and Vajranga Pandyan.
 The three kings came to bathe together at the Triveni Sangam (three-river confluence) in Thirumukkoodal, and formed an alliance against Shalivahana.
 Next, they went through a number of adventures at various places, including Kashi and Kanchi.
 With the blessings of Durga, they found treasure and inscriptions of Hindu kings from the age of Shantanu to Vikramaditya.
 They then reached Cudatturiyur (possibly Uraiyur), where Vira Cholan wrote letters to all those who worshipped Shiva and Vishnu, seeking their help against Shalivahana.
 A number of people assembled at Cudatturiyur to support the three kings' campaign.
-When Shalivahana heard of this preparation, he marched towards south and took possession of the strong citadel at Tiruchirappalli.
+When Shalivahana heard of this preparation, he marched towards the south and took possession of the strong citadel at Tiruchirappalli.

 The three kings sent their envoy to Shalivahana, asking him to surrender and renounce his faith.
 When he refused, they and their allies assembled an army at Thiruvanaikaval.
-From an inscription that they had earlier found at Kanchi, they realized that there was a subterraneous entry into the Tiruchirappalli fort.
+From an inscription that they had earlier found at Kanchi, they realized that there was a subterranean entry into the Tiruchirappalli fort.
 They sent a few soldiers who entered the fort and opened its Chintamani gate.
 Their forces then entered the fortress, and defeated Shalivahana.
 The Chola Purva Patayam dates Shalivahana's defeat to the year 1443 of an uncertain calendar era (possibly from the beginning of the Kali Yuga).